 Karate Classes In Clerkenwell

-Trying to find a karate instructor or karate instructional classes in Clerkenwell ?
+Searching for a karate coach or karate lessons in Clerkenwell ?

-Karate may perhaps be defined as a weapon free technique of self defence.
-It involves dynamic offensive and defensive tactics using every part of the body to their maximum advantage.
-It is an empty handed martial art that’s intended to fend off armed adversaries.
+Karate could be considered a weapon-less means of self defence.
+It incorporates dynamic offensive and defensive tactics using every part of the body to their highest possible advantage.
+Regarded as empty handed martial art which was designed to fend off armed opponents.

 Karate Lessons/Classes In Clerkenwell